SystemsApproach/5G/intro.rst

 There is also a shared-license band at 3.5-GHz, called *Citizens Broadband Radio Service (CBRS)*, set aside in North America for cellular use.
-Similar spectrum being set aside in other countries.
+Similar spectrum is being set aside in other countries.
 The CBRS band allows three tiers of users to share the spectrum: first right of use goes to the original owners of this spectrum, naval radars and satellite ground stations; followed by priority users who receive this right over